Mouth ulcers are common and mostly harmless sores that occur inside the mouth. However, anyone who’s had one knows how unpleasant they are.

 Try and note down what foods trigger your mouth ulcers.
 Experiment with the foods you eat each week, cutting back on certain items and increasing your dosage of others.
 This way, you can figure out what ingredients are the most harmful.

-If you’re in pain from eating a small quantity of a certain food, then see a doctor for allergy testing.
+If you’re in pain from eating a small quantity of a certain food, see a doctor for allergy testing.

 Coffee and Alcohol